443eb9/ExtendedColorSelector/README.md

 To make it looks/sounds like a native Krita docker, just like wide-gamut color selector and advanced color selector.

+## Baking the axes limit file.

+Go to release page, download the corresponding `axes_limits_compute` executable according to your operating system.

+Put that executable inside `pykrita`, then run it.

 ## Screenshots

 ![](./images/screenshot_0.png)